jspaezp/sctree/vignettes/paper/paper.md

 # Summary

-Due to the advancements in droplet-based library preparation, combined with the steady decrease in the cost of sequencing, the access to single-cell mRNA sequencing (scRNA-seq) methods has expanded.
-Now, research labs focused on ataining insights into the biology of heterogeneous cell populations have access to this powerful technology.
-Nonetheless, translating hypotheses acquired by this sequencing technology usually requires follow-up and validation by using wet-lab methods with single-cell resolution such as immunohistochemistry (IHC), flow cytometry (FC) and fluorescence *in situ* hybridization (FISH).
-This transition remains challenging, in part because wet-lab methodologies often rely on antibody-based technologies, which have a limited extent of dimensionality.

-Many bioinformatic tools have been developed for the scRNA-seq worflow addressing important questions; such as short sequence read alignment [@Patro2017;@Dobin2013;@Srivastava2018;@Bray2016], barcode calling, unique molecular identifier (UMI) assignment [@Smith2019], pre-processing of the data [@VanDijk2018;@Li2018], clustering of cell subpopulations [@Trapnell2014;@Butler2018], and differential expression analysis [@Love2014;@Robinson2009].
-Unfortunately, most of these tools fail to directly connect findings with the requirements of the techniques that need to be used downstream to find additional meaning in these populations.

-The identification of "markers" is usually accomplished in two distinct manners; some methods suggest markers based on one-dimensional regression approaches and others treat the elucidation of markers as a classification problem.
-The regression methods often lead to a multitude of differentially expressed genes identified by clusters, which though useful, are often not ideal for separating clusters from one another due to a continuum of gene expression in cells beyond the cluster of interest.
-Classification methods usually rely on high dimensional methods that despite showing high classification accuracy, make it difficult to extract from the model any information which could be used to separate cells and test subpopulations in an experimental setting.

-We present scTree, a tool addressing the unfulfilled need for identification of markers that extrapolate to wet-lab methodologies, where the identification of markers is considered as a classification problem modeled with shallow decision trees.
-This approach will provide classification models for cell clusters to biologists using the R programming language and scRNA-seq analysis programs such as Seurat.
+Single-cell RNA sequencing (scRNA-seq) is now a commonly used technique to measure the transcriptome of populations of cells.
+Clustering heterogeneous cells based on these transcriptomes enables identification of cell populations [@Trapnell2014;@Butler2018].
+There are multiple methods available to identify "marker" genes that differ between these populations [@Butler2018;@Love2014;@Robinson2009].
+However, there are usually too many genes in these lists to directly suggest an experimental follow-up strategy for selecting them from a bulk population (e.g. via FACS (ref)).
+Here we present scTree, a tool that aims to provide biologists using the R programming language and scRNA-seq analysis programs a minimal set of genes that can be used in downstream experiments.
 The package is free, open source and available though github at [github.com/jspaezp/sctree](https://github.com/jspaezp/sctree)

 # Implementation and results